m0nart/orca-just-cause/README.md

 # orca-just-cause
-Orca tune, because this it's Sweat.
+Orca tune, because this interface is Sweet.